-Stephanie is a six-year Eva Carlston veteran, and she manages the intricate and complicated details to ensure that all students can safely visit family and friends.
+Stephanie is a six-year Eva Carlston veteran.
+She manages complicated travel details to ensure that all students can safely visit family and friends.
 The visits not only give students an opportunity to be with family but, just as importantly, it also gives them a chance to practice the skills they are learning at Eva Carlston in their home setting.

-Once the girls are back in Salt Lake, they have an opportunity to process the visit and work to understand what went well and what struggles they faced while away.
-This feedback allows the student, parents and therapist to consider what skills the student has internalized, what skills still need some work, and the best way to move forward.
+Once the girls are back in Salt Lake, they have an opportunity to process the visit.
+They work to understand what went well and what struggles they faced while away.
+This feedback allows the student, parents and therapist to consider what skills the student has internalized.
+It also alows them to figure out what skills still need work, and the best way to move forward.

 Fundamentally, family visits help the kids prepare for whatever future plans they may have, whether it be to finish school, go to college, get a job or even plan for a year living abroad.